 As with anything else, what makes a great waterproofing spray for tent fabrics is mostly up to a matter of personal preference, and what works for your lifestyle.
 Before you begin the process, ask yourself a few fundamental questions.

 - What sort of conditions will I be camping in?

 - What kind of tent do I own?

-There are some reasonably universal qualities that great tent waterproofing sprays have, and many of the contenders on our list share these traits.
+There are some reasonably universal qualities that great waterproof sprays have, and many of the contenders on our list share these traits.

 It Offers Sun Protection

 A waterproofing spray will undoubtedly keep the rain out, but will it take care of the sun’s harmful rays as well?
-Over time, the sun can fade or weaken your tent, so many people opt for a spray that does double-duty as a water-repellant and sun-screen for your valuable tent.
-Many of the best sprays on the market offer UV blockers, which protect the fabric of your tent, rain, or shine!
+Over time, the sun can fade or weaken your tent, so many people opt for a fabric waterproofing spray that does double-duty as a water-repellant and sun-screen for your valuable tent.
+Many of the best sprays on the market offer some UV protection, which protects the fabric of your tent rain or shine!

-If you’re wondering how to waterproof a tent and protect it, rain or shine, simply clean the tent thoroughly and make sure all of the seams are completely secured.
-Then, apply the spray in a fluid, even coating all over the tent, paying particular attention to any zipper areas.
-If you use a waterproofing spray with sun protection, you can be assured that no parts of the tent will fade with time and that you’ll always be completely snug and dry during a thunderstorm.
+If you’re wondering how to waterproof a tent and protect it simply clean it thoroughly and make sure all of the seams are completely secured.
+Then, apply the waterproofing spray in a fluid, even coating paying particular attention to any zipper areas.
+If you use a waterproofing spray with sun protection, you can be assured that no parts will fade with time and that you’ll always be completely snug and dry during a thunderstorm.